 Time spent at IIT has been one of the best times of my life.
 IIT was also the place where I developed my virtual reality browser (Web3D), something I am proud of to this day.

 Life after IIT was destined for the wild wild west.
-I was going to study my favorite subject—computer science—from a university called Virginia Tech.
+I was going to study my favorite subject, computer science, at Virginia Tech.
 Located in a picturesque town called Blacksburg, Virginia Tech is the state's largest university, with the most magnificent campus I have ever seen.

 While at Virginia Tech, life revolved around apartment-hunting, driving and fixing my first car, getting involved with the Indian students' association, greeting new students, driving to the Indian restaurant in Roanoke, snow fights, missing lectures, and occasionally getting involved with research.
 My area of interest was visualization, and the topic of my master's thesis was the multidimensional visualization of the design of NASA's unmanned supersonic aircraft.
 I even gave a name to the application I developed: I called it VizCraft.